So here’s a weird question I get asked a lot on Snapchat: how do you keep your manicure looking so shiny?

 If you want a manicure to last: AVOID MATTES.
-They chip quick.
+They chip and peel quick.

-Oh ya if you’re in a pinch with chipped-ass nails & have no time, just add silver glitter nail polish to the tips of them.
+Oh ya if you’re in a pinch with a chipped nail & have no time, just add silver glitter nail polish to the tips of them.
 VOILA, festive nails.

 Wait as long as possible to wash your hands.
+Make sure the polish is completely dry.
 I’ve found water screws up the polish change.